dalehamel/mctop-tool-example/docs/00200-flash-sale-hotkey.md

 ## Performance Results

-During these hot-spotting events during real or simulated flash sales, the impact without the cache is easy to spot:
+During these hot-spotting events from real or simulated flash sales, the impact without the cache is easy to spot:

 ![](img/without-cache.png)